 WinBUGS is a powerful tool for implementing Bayesian analysis and estimating complex models (Rupp et al., 2004) and SAS is widely used statistical software in academic and research institutes.
-Their combination will advance the application of both Bayesian methods and sophisticated models in social and behavioral research.
+The combination of these tools will advance the application of both Bayesian methods and sophisticated models in social and behavioral research.
 The whole procedure we presented and the SAS codes we provided can conveniently interface SAS and WinBUGS.
-This procedure is beneficial to many researchers including advanced Bayesian users who already have rich experiences in Bayesian analysis and researchers who are familiar with SAS but yet to find out the utility of Bayesian approach.
+This procedure is beneficial to many researchers, including advanced Bayesian users who already have rich experiences in Bayesian analysis and researchers who are familiar with SAS but have yet to discover the utility of Bayesian approach.